 The cashews need to soak for at least 30 minutes before blending.
 You can also soak them overnight in cold water.

-I love nutritional yeast, not just for the extra protein but also for the delicious umami, cheese-like flavour.
+I love nutritional yeast, not just for the extra plant-based protein but also for the delicious umami, cheese-like flavour.
 However, you can leave it out if you don’t have any (or don’t like it).

 Cashew cream ingredients: